Skip to content

 SkyStateProvider

-SkyStateProvider is a React context provider that initialises a ConfigStore, begins fetching config from the server, and makes it available to all descendant hooks.
+SkyStateProvider is a React context provider that initializes a SkyState client, begins fetching public state, restores auth when possible, and makes state available to all descendant hooks.

-Place it near the root of your component tree (or near the root of the subtree that needs remote config).
-All useProjectConfig and useProjectConfigStatus calls below it in the tree will read from the same store instance.
+Place it near the root of your component tree (or near the root of the subtree that needs SkyState).
+All React SDK hooks below it read from the same client instance.

 Props